Rckim07/selenium-login-test/README.md

 - Make sure your Chrome and ChromeDriver versions match.
 - Allure requires Java to be installed and JAVA_HOME set properly.

+## Author

+This project was created for demonstration and training purposes by Nguyen Linh.

 ## License

 This project is for educational and demo purposes.